tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 chance to make a dinner from poor little me.
 Do you wonder that I am afraid most of the time?"

-"No," replied old Mr. Toad.
+"No," replied old Mrs. Toad.
 "No, I don't wonder that you are afraid.
 It must be dreadful to feel hungry eyes are watching for you every minute of the day and night, too."